Frequently asked questions about health insurance

 Read more about short-term health insurance in New Hampshire.

-New Hampshire Medicare enrollment reached 310,769 by early 2021.
+New Hampshire Medicare enrollment reached 324,879 by the fall of 2022.
 New Hampshire is among the states with the highest percentage of the population enrolled in Medicare plans (New Hampshire’s population is also older than the U.S. average).

-Eighty-three percent of New Hampshire Medicare enrollees qualify based on age alone, while the other 17% are eligible for Medicare enrollment as a result of a disability.
+Eighty-seven percent of New Hampshire Medicare enrollees qualify based on age alone, while the other 13% are eligible for Medicare enrollment as a result of a disability.

 Read more about Medicare in New Hampshire, including details about Medicare Advantage availability and enrollment, Medicare Part D, and the state’s rules for Medigap plans.